 Connecticut Sportsbooks + Sports Betting Sites

-Due to the Supreme Court overturn of the Professional and Amateur Sports Protection Act (PASPA, 1992), the state of Connecticut has nominally legalized sports betting.
-However, the state has not yet passed its regulatory framework for the industry, so it does not currently license, regulate, or authorize any bookmaking company to run bookie businesses in its jurisdiction.
-It is illegal for unlicensed, live bookies based in Connecticut to offer wagers to the residents and visitors of the state, though this will soon be legal, likely sometime before the end of 2019.
+Due to the Supreme Court’s overturning of the Professional and Amateur Sports Protection Act (PASPA, 1992), the state of Connecticut has some options for legal sports betting, and has technically legalized state sanctioned betting.
+However, the state has not yet passed its regulatory framework for the industry (it’s been three years!), so it does not currently license, regulate, or authorize any bookmaking company to run bookie businesses in its jurisdiction.
+It is illegal for unlicensed, live bookies based in Connecticut to offer wagers to the residents and visitors of the state, though this will soon be legal, likely sometime before the end of 2020.

-Regardless of the status of CT law, however, the state has nothing to say against residents signing up at offshore online sportsbooks that accept Connecticut residents, and this activity will almost certainly always be legal in the state, even when its own land-based venues and online systems are up and running.
+Regardless of the status of Connecticut’s state sanctioned sports betting industry, state law has nothing to say about residents signing up at online sportsbooks that accept Connecticut residents, and this activity will almost certainly always be legal in the state.
+This should be true even when Connecticut’s own land-based venues and online systems are up and running.
+There is an important distinction to make here: non-state-sanctioned sports betting operators are not allowed to offer sports betting, but it is not illegal for an individual to use said operators.
+The operators get around this by being located outside of Connecticut, and thus outside of the reach of these laws.

 Is it Legal to Bet on Sports in Connecticut?